Nasdanika/server/org.nasdanika.web/doc/html.md

 ## Code formatting

-The library does format output code.
+The library formats output code.
 If, for some reason, formatting performed by the library is not sufficient, an HTML parser like [jsoup](http://jsoup.org/) can be used for output formatting.